objectively/oshwa-certification-form/README.md

 bundles everything into a single bundle.js file.
 It is linked in the layout: `<script src='/javascripts/bundle.js'></script>`.
 Add modules to the **client** folder and require them in **script.js**.

+### Contentful
+This project uses Contentful's [Content Delivery API SDK](https://github.com/contentful/contentful.js) and [Content Management API] SDK(https://github.com/contentful/contentful-management.js) to retrieve and manage data.

 ### Testing

 #### Unit tests

-Test use [Mocha](https://mochajs.org/) as the test framework and [Chai](http://www.chaijs.com/) as the assertions library.
+Tests use [Mocha](https://mochajs.org/) as the test framework, [Chai](http://www.chaijs.com/) as the assertions library, and [Istanbul](https://istanbul.js.org/) to check test coverage.
 [JSDOM](https://github.com/jsdom/jsdom) sets up a browser environment for our tests.
-All tests are can be found in the **spec** folder.
+All tests are can be found in the **test** folder.
 Run tests with `npm test`.
+You can watch tests with `npm run test -- --watch`.

 #### ESLint and Prettier

+- `npm run lint` to lints client side javascript with [ESLint](https://eslint.org/).
+- ` npm run lint-server` lints server side javascript.
-Run `npm run lint` to lint javascript with [ESLint](https://eslint.org/).
-Run `npm run prettier` to auto format client side javascript.
+- `npm run prettier` to auto formats client side javascript.

 ### Environment Variables

 [Dotenv](https://www.npmjs.com/package/dotenv) will load environment variables from a .env file into process.env.
+Make sure you add your .env file to .gitignore.

 ### Deployment